Laci1953/RC2014-CPM/te/readme.txt

 March 2023
 ----------

-Improving the usability of the TE text editor

-I just published on GitHub (  ) a new version of the TE text editor, configured to be used on Z80 systems provided with 128KB or 512KB RAM.

 I made some improvements mainly related to the usability of the tool.

 1. First, I opted to display a small help message, in the case when RE is executed without parameters;  the message is showing all the available options.